Buttigieg vows to seek repeal of post-9/11 war powers resolution

 The war powers resolution passed soon after Sept.
 11, 2001, known as an Authorization for Use of Military Force, has been a hot-button issue in Washington for years.
 Lawmakers of both parties have conceded its insufficiency to address the current array of national security threats but have been unable to muster the political support needed to replace it.

 Under U.S. law, Congress is supposed to authorize any long-term use of America’s military overseas.
-The 2001 law authorized U.S. military action against al-Qaida “and affiliated groups.”
-That last phrase that has become a catch-all used to justify U.S. military action against the Islamic State group, extremist groups across Africa and other threats never foreseen when lawmakers crafted the 2001 legislation.
+The 2001 law authorized U.S. military action against Al Qaeda “and affiliated groups.”
+That last phrase has become a catch-all used to justify U.S. military action against the Islamic State group, extremist groups across Africa and other threats never foreseen when lawmakers crafted the 2001 legislation.

 Still, Buttigieg did not elaborate on what he would hope to see in a new war powers resolution, nor how he might overcome the political obstacles that have prevented the adoption of a new one for years.